Italy to halt incentive scheme for card payments, ease firing ban - draft

 A senior lawmaker with one of the co-ruling parties told Reuters on condition of anonymity that Rome needed to make savings to fund other measures in the pipeline, such as a reform of jobless benefits, for which the draft earmarks 1.5 billion euros.

-The suspension, first mooted on Monday after a meeting between Draghi and key coalition figures, has hit shares in Italian payments group Nexi (NEXII.MI), which were down 0.6% on Wednesday after falling 1.2% on Tuesday.
+The suspension, first mooted on Monday after a meeting between Draghi and key coalition figures, has hit shares in Italian payments group Nexi, which were down 0.6% on Wednesday after falling 1.2% on Tuesday.

 It has also triggered criticism within the ruling, multi-party coalition.
 Agriculture Minister Stefano Patuanelli, from the 5-Star Movement, said on Twitter it was “a mistake” and called on Draghi to reconsider.